Illness Prevention Protocols

 o The Seniors Visitation program will continue in a modified manner with all face-to-face visits being suspended until further notice.
 Telephone and email visits will continue and will replace all other visits.

-o The food bank will remain open, and the decision to close will be made in conjunction with the other service providers that make up the Emergency Food System.
-All food, however, will now be provided as prepackaged hampers to reduce the risk of transmission, effective Monday, March 16, 2020.
+o The food bank continues to remain open.
+All food, however, will now be provided as prepackaged hampers to reduce the risk of transmission.

 • General organizational guidelines have also been established.